-Add in molasses and egg, and beat until well combined.
+Add in the molasses and the egg, and beat it until well combined.

 - Preheat oven to 375 degrees and line a baking sheet with parchment paper.

 Roll dough into about 1 1/2" balls (about the size of a walnut), and roll in sugar.
 Place 2" apart on the baking sheet, and bake for 8-10 minutes, or until tops have cracked and the cookies are set.

 Here are some other favorite Christmas cookie recipes: